ottozhao-void/obsidian-learning-system-plugin/README.md

 You can include funding URLs where people who use your plugin can financially support it.

-The simple way is to set the `fundingUrl` field to your link in your `manifest.json` file:
+The simple way is to set the `fundingUrl` field to your source in your `manifest.json` file:

 ```json
 {